 - Vehicle license information privacy (HB 2067) Passed legislature 4/15/2019 – This bill prohibits the Department of Licensing and other entities from disclosing vehicle license information, including identifying information such as vehicle license numbers and registration addresses, of persons participating in the Address Confidentiality Program (ACP) including survivors of domestic violence.

 - Reproductive Health Access for All Act (RHAA) (SB 5602) Passed legislature, as amended, 4/16/2019 – This bill expands access to reproductive and other healthcare in WA law, specifically addressing the needs of immigrant and transgender communities.
-Our allies at Legal Voice have prepared a detailed summary of RHAA.
 This bill was amended before passage by the House to remove sections establishing care for immigrant populations in law.

 - Confidentiality in healthcare insurance (SB 5889) Passed legislature 4/4/2019 – This bill requires insurance companies to keep information about certain health care services obtained by covered adults and minors confidential and not disclose such information to the primary enrolee.
 Essentially, this bill extends the confidentiality that an enrolee has to the other plan beneficiaries.

 - Clarifying the definition of consent in criminal rape law (HB 1002) SB 5689, incorporating statutory changes largely identical to HB 1002, passed legislature 4/10/2019 – This bill changes the definition of the crime of ‘Rape in the Third Degree’ by removing the requirement in current law that a victim ‘clearly express lack of consent through words or actions.’